Clearnose skate: Feeding

-The diet of clearnose skates includes crustaceans and mollusks, such as shrimp and fiddler crabs, as well as small fish.
+The diet of clearnose skates includes crustaceans and molluscs, such as shrimp and fiddler crabs, as well as small fish.
 Hunting occurs primarily at night, with the skates searching along the seafloor for food.

 Clearnose skates have 46 to 54 teeth in their upper jaw and approximately the same number in their lower jaw.
 These teeth are blunt, small, and close together, enabling the skate to crush the hard shells of its prey.
 Male clearnose skates have sharper teeth than females, although this is probably to aid in copulation rather than feeding.

 Behavior

-Like other batoids, clearnose skates exhibit walking, or "punting," along the benthic substrate using their modified pelvic fins.
+Like other batoids, clearnose skates exhibit walking, or "punting", along the benthic substrate using their modified pelvic fins.
 To propel itself forward via punting, a skate first anchors its pelvic fin into the seafloor and then pushes the fin toward its tail.
 During this action, the rest of the body of the skate remains motionless.
 Another form of swimming locomotion in R. elganteria is through the undulation of the pectoral fins.

 Orientation and position of the skate, whether during swimming, punting, or hunting, is determined using neuromasts, which are a primary component of the lateral line.